Joshua Henry: 2011–2016: Violet, concerts, and further success

-2016-present: Carousel, Ragtime and more Broadway revivals, Hamilton, Waitress
+2016–present: Carousel, Tony Award win in Ragtime, and more leading roles on Broadway

-Henry originated the roles of Hercules Mulligan, James Madison, and King George III in the 2013 Vassar College workshop of Lin-Manuel Miranda’s Hamilton.
-In 2016 and 2017, Henry starred in the lead role of Aaron Burr in the Chicago production of Hamilton: An American Musical at the CIBC Theatre.
+Henry originated the roles of Hercules Mulligan, James Madison, and King George III in the 2013 Vassar College workshop of Lin-Manuel Miranda's Hamilton.
+In 2016 and 2017, Henry starred in the lead role of Aaron Burr in the Chicago production of Hamilton at the CIBC Theatre.
 He reprised the role in the first United States national tour in San Francisco and Los Angeles.
 On November 18, 2020, it was announced Henry would reprise his role of Burr in a special performance with the cast of Hamilton for the Macy's Thanksgiving Day Parade.

-In 2018, Henry starred and gained wide-spread acclaim as Billy Bigelow alongside Jessie Mueller in the third Broadway revival of Rodgers and Hammerstein's Carousel, for which he received a Tony Award nomination.
-Performances began on February 28 before officially opening on April 12.
-The show closed on September 16 after 181 performances.
+Henry gained widespread acclaim as Billy Bigelow in the 2018 Broadway revival of Rodgers and Hammerstein's Carousel, earning him another Tony Award nomination.
+Starring alongside Jessie Mueller, Carousel previews began February 28, officially opened April 12, and closed September 16 after 181 performances.

 In 2021, Henry became the first African-American actor to play Dr. Pomatter in Waitress.
 He joined the Broadway cast on November 29 and stayed until it closed due to COVID-19 cases in the cast on December 20.
 He starred alongside Ciara Renèe as Jenna in the restaged production.
 He received a Broadway.com Audience Choice Award for his portrayal.

-In May 2022, it was announced Henry would star as Rapunzel’s Prince in the second Broadway revival of Into the Woods that would open in June of that year.
+In May 2022, it was announced Henry would star as Rapunzel's Prince in the second Broadway revival of Into the Woods that would open in June of that year.
 He left the production on October 9 for the filming of Beauty and the Beast: A 30th Celebration and was replaced by Andy Karl.
-Henry returned to the production after Karl’s extended run ended December 2.
+Henry returned to the production after Karl's extended run ended December 2.
 Henry would stay with the production until its final performance on January 8, 2023.
 During the run he would star opposite Gavin Creel, Cheyenne Jackson, Karl, Sara Bareilles, Brian d'Arcy James, Patina Miller, Stephanie J. Block, Montego Glover, Joaquina Kalukango, Sebastian Arcelus, Phillipa Soo, and Krysta Rodriguez.

 In 2023, Henry co-wrote and co-starred in The Conversation opposite Julia Harriman at Power Station at BerkleeNYC.
 The production was directed by Lear DeBessonet and music directed by Alex Lacamoire.
+The piece is set to premiere Off-Broadway at the Astor Place Theatre beginning in November 2026 directed by Kenny Leon.

-In May 2024, it was announced Henry would star as Coalhouse Walker Jr. in a production of Ragtime at New York City Center opposite Caissie Levy and Brandon Uranowitz.
-The production opened on October 30 of that same year for a two week engagement.
-Henry received rave reviews for his performance.
-He’s set to reprise the role in a Broadway revival at the Vivian Beaumont Theatre with performances set to begin in September 2025.
+Henry starred as Coalhouse Walker Jr. in a 2024 production of Ragtime at New York City Center, opposite Caissie Levy and Brandon Uranowitz.
+The production opened October 30 for a two-week engagement, and Henry received rave reviews for his performance.
+The critical success of that production prompted a 2025 Broadway revival at the Vivian Beaumont Theatre, with Henry reprising his role and receiving many accolades most notably his first Tony Award and Drama League Award.
+The production is set to run from September 2025 through August 2026 after several extensions.